-My Adventure in Hang Gliding
+My adventure in Hang Gliding

-How my brain ever chose to be a comp hang glider I will never understand.
+How my brain ever chose to be a comp hang glider pilot I will never understand.
 But this is my genesis story.
 I started young, a scrawny 19-year-old girl wrapping up my freshman year of college in Indiana.
 Joe Bedinghaus- a friend from high school and fellow Dunie- texted me, “Do you want to fly hang gliders?
 You can do it all summer.”
 I snapped shut my flip phone and walked to class, oblivious that my entire life had changed in that instant.

 As they learned to fly hang gliders, these pilots also learned to teach.
 The work was supposed to be hard.
 From the website: